Hi, I’m James – Professional Counselling for Relationships, Anger & Anxiety

 At its heart, online counselling is about access, comfort, and control.
 It recognizes that healing doesn’t have to happen in a specific place — it happens where you feel safe, supported, and heard.
 For many in West Yorkshire and across the UK, that’s exactly where they are.

-If you’re unsure whether counselling is right for you, a free introductory call is available to help you decide.
+If you're unsure whether counselling is right for you, I offer a free introductory call to help you decide.

 "It's often what we already know, but simply can't see, that releases us!"